 In considering its recommendations, the WHOIS Procedure IAG is expected to review all the materials identified in the important document links section of this charter, but mainly focus on the feedback provided in response to the public comment forum.
 As such, the WHOIS Procedure IAG is not asked to redo the work of the previous IAG, but to review this issue in the context of the input that has been provided on the Revised ICANN Procedure for Handling WHOIS Conflicts with Privacy Law (which was revised on the recommendations of the previous IAG).
-Further, the WHOIS Procedure IAG is expected to provide a rationale (including data or other support) for recommendations, ensuring consistency with the implementation impact analysis and the underlying policy recommendations.
+Further, the WHOIS Procedure IAG is expected to provide a rationale (including data or other support) for recommendations based on an implementation impact analysis.